Mkvadrat/hotelhersones/wp-content/plugins/enjoy-instagram-instagram-responsive-images-gallery-and-carousel/readme.txt

 = 1.01 =
 * Bux Fix
 = 1.0 =
-* Initial Version of Enjoy plugin for social media feed pictures feed on website
+* Initial Version of Enjoy Instagram feed on website